Privacy notice for online platforms

 4.3 Data processing in connection with “Mein ADAC” (my ADAC)

-At Mein ADAC, ADAC members or customers can view and change their personal data and contract information stored by ADAC.
+At Mein ADAC, ADAC members or customers can access an overview of their ADAC contracts and ADAC products and view and change, if applicable, their personal data stored by ADAC.
 The data are used for the purpose and in the framework of performing the contracts.
 For further details, refer to the aforementioned data protection information for members and/or ADAC Versicherung AG policy holders.

 In addition to the data described in Clause 4.3 above, you can make available your vehicle and trailer data (e.g. make, model, type of fuel, trailer dimensions) required to report a breakdown for any later usage of one of our breakdown assistance apps (“Breakdown Assistance App” & “On-line Breakdown Assistance”).
-The legal basis is the legitimate interest pursuant to Art.
-6(1)(f), GDPR.
+The legal basis of the processing is Art.
+6(1)(a), GDPR.

 We process the following data for the purposes as follows: